mathtechorg/mathtechorg.github.io/_pages/workshops.md

 ## Upcoming

-### MathTech Virtual PreTeXt workshop
+### Virtual Workshop: Accessible Course Materials with PreTeXt

 **Monday May 19 - Thursday May 22, 2025**.
 Virtual.

 Join the MathTech.org team for a free virtual workshop on using PreTeXt for creating accessible course materials.
-We will meet on zoom for 2 hours each day for a mix of instruction and "office-hours" to help you get started.
+We will meet on zoom for 2 hours each day for a mix of tutorials and "office-hours" to help you get started writing accessible handouts, lecture notes, and more.

-More information, including how to register is available on the [workshop page](/workshops/mathtech2025.html).
+More information, including how to register, is available on the [workshop page](/workshops/mathtech2025.html).

 ### COMaT 2025 PreTeXt Workshop